 A new path for soft plastic packaging in Australia

-Driven by Australia’s food and grocery manufacturing industry, the National Plastics Recycling Scheme (NPRS) will be Australia’s largest industry-led plastics recycling scheme, taking hard-to-recycle soft plastic packaging out of the waste stream and giving it new life.
+The National Plastics Recycling Scheme (NPRS) project is being developed by Australia’s food and grocery manufacturing industry with funding support from the federal government.
+The NPRS project is designing Australia’s largest industry-led plastics recycling scheme, taking hard-to-recycle soft plastic packaging out of waste streams and giving it new life.

 The Australian Food and Grocery Council is developing the NPRS with funding support from the Australian Federal Government’s National Product Stewardship Investment Fund.

 - The NPRS will collect soft plastic packaging, things like bread and cereal bags, frozen vegetable packets, confectionery wrappers and plastic toilet paper wrap.